SL-Mar/A_Quant_Toolbox/README.md

 models for summarization and code generation, and presents the results in a graphical user interface (GUI) built with Tkinter.
 Refer to https://medium.com/ai-advances/from-finance-papers-to-trading-algorithms-an-automated-approach-ccd2180ee306?sk=c1e67131cd822bccc1acab1b53ae5331

+## Project latest news

+29 Oct 24 : Using Crossref_search snippet baseline, adapting it to ArXiv search tool and making it agentic for enhanced knowledge extraction